Brighouse bus station: Services

 The main operators that use the station are First West Yorkshire's Bradford and Calderdale & Huddersfield operations, Arriva Yorkshire and Yorkshire Tiger.
 National Express services go from here daily south to London Victoria Coach Station.

 Buses run from the bus station to Bradford, Cleckheaton, Dewsbury, Elland, Halifax and Huddersfield.
+The new X1 service has recently combined with the 501 service to increase the buses per hour between Halifax and Huddersfield.
 There used to be a service to Leeds and Saltaire but both were cut.